kevR27/Exam_AP/Description_of_project.md

 •	get_number_of_entries() - returns a value of each type of operation, which represents the number that a given segment appears in the dataframe

-•	get_entire_chromosome_info() - returns a new dataset which contains all the information of the chromosome (ex. we use the GRCh38 to extract information regarding the chromosome itself)
+•	get_entire_chromosome_info() - returns a new dataset which contains information on the entire chromosome; this is possible considering only a precise source, that is GRCh38

 •	calculate_fraction_of_unassembled_seq() - calculates the unassembled seq inside the GRCh38 and  this is done through the ratio of supercontigs and the whole chromosome itself then returns the value of this ratio

-•	get_selected_entries() - the function returns a new dataset from selected source like, ensemble, Havana, ensembl_havana; in fact we can see it as a list
+•	get_selected_entries() - the function returns a new dataframe from selected source ensembl, Havana, ensembl_havana; we can see it as a list

-•calculate_number_of_specific_entries_for_each_operation() - the function returns a dictionary to which contains all the number of specific entries that can be found in each operations (database)
+•calculate_number_of_specific_entries_for_each_operation() - the function returns a dictionary which contains the exact number that each type operator appears in the dataframe (example: 'exon:1180596')

-•	get_gene_names() - it returns a list of gene names containing from ensemble, havana, and ensemble_havana
+•	get_gene_names() - it returns a list of gene names contained in selected sources, which are ensembl, havana, and ensembl_havana

 ***app.py***